The Gospel According to The Unionites

 AND at this the Unionites grew impatient and did answer thus, “We are The Chosen One.
 Hast thou a problem with that, mate?”

-AND the Man Named Dissent did consider this, and answered truthfully saying, the Word of the Unionites passeth all understanding.
-And he stood up again and did ask, “By whose hand were thee anointed The Chosen One, for in my search nowhere is it written?”
+AND the Man Named Dissent did consider the rebuke, and answered truthfully saying, the Word of the Unionites passeth all understanding.
+And he stood up again and did ask, “By whose hand were thee anointed The Chosen One, for in my search nowhere is it written there is a Chosen One?”

 AND the Man Named Dissent was troubled, and did repeat the parable of the Unionites to the people of Caledonia saying, “One and one doth not, in all bloody eternity, maketh three, but it doth maketh us poor and poorer.”